ngn13/Backcord/README.md

 Um... and i think thats it not much to explain.
 Im not good at explaining things lol (and also im not good at markdown).

+Also you may be wondering why its only a one file?
+Well bc im too lazy for classes, imports and stuff!

-And im not responsible for any harm or something (whatever you got what i mean).
+And im not responsible for any damage or something (whatever you got what i mean).

 Hope you enjoy!